-The Chapman Employment Agreement also contains certain standard confidentiality, work for hire and assignment of inventions provisions.
+The Chapman Employment Agreement also contained certain standard confidentiality, work for hire and assignment of inventions provisions.

-On August 2, 2020, Dr. Chapman received a discretionary grant of options to purchase 200,000 shares of MyMD Florida Common Stock, at an exercise price of \$1.00 per share.
+On August 2, 2020, Dr. Chapman received a discretionary grant of options to purchase 200,000 shares of MyMD Florida Common Stock, at an exercise price of \$1.00 per share which was subsequently adjusted to options to purchase 2,572 shares of Common Stock at an exercise price of \$77.10 in connection with the Merger and reverse stock split of the Company's Common Stock.
 All such options vested immediately upon grant.
 The options had an original term of ten years from the date of grant, subject to certain events described in the applicable award agreement, including Dr. Chapman's, death, disability, retirement or an "Event of Cause" (as defined in the applicable award agreement).
 In connection with the Merger Agreement, certain terms of such options were amended.
-After giving effect to the Exchange Ratio and the Reverse Stock Split, such MyMD Florida options became options to purchase 2,572 shares of the Company's Common Stock at an exercise price of \$77.10.
 These options expired on April 16, 2023.